Shire of Livingstone: Proposed name change

-Since de-amalgamation from Rockhampton Regional Council, there has been regular proposals for the shire to change its name.
+Since de-amalgamation from Rockhampton Regional Council, there have been regular proposals for the shire to change its name.
 The name of Livingstone is believed to have been derived from Livingstone County in New South Wales which was named after Scottish explorer David Livingstone.
-However, because of the name's lack of geographical context, it's been argued by local government leaders and local organisations that the shire suffers from poor name recognition.
+However, because of the name's lack of geographical context, it has been argued by local government leaders and local organisations that the shire suffers from poor name recognition.

 In March 2023, Livingstone mayor Andy Ireland requested a report detailing the positives and negatives associated with a name change.
 He expressed frustration at regularly being asked to explain where the Shire of Livingstone was, including during meetings with senior Australian Defence Force personnel and cabinet ministers from the Federal Government.
 Former mayor Bill Ludwig had previously expressed a similar sentiment in 2018, stating: "In Brisbane, people would be flat out knowing where Livingstone is, but as Capricorn Coast Regional Council, they would know it's a coastal destination."

 Ireland also said that a change to the Capricorn Coast Region would assist with tourism marketing, with local tourism operators and organisation already having expressed a preference for such a name.
 However, this proposal has already received opposition from residents of rural towns situated away from the coast such as The Caves, Marlborough and Ogmore.
 The associated costs with changing the name of Livingstone has also prompted concern from the community.